 Financial Aid FAQs

-This is used to inform the Department of Education which college/university you are interested in attending and where you want your FAFSA information sent.
+This code is used to inform the U.S. Department of Education which college you are interested in attending and where you want your FAFSA information sent.

 To apply for financial aid at DBU, applicants must complete the following steps:

-- Obtain a Federal Student Aid ID (FSA ID) from the U.S. Department of Education at fsaid.ed.gov.
-If you are a dependent student, one parent will also need an FSA ID.
+- Obtain a Federal Student Aid ID (FSA ID) from the U.S. Department of Education.
+One parent will also need an FSA ID if you are considered a dependent student (see note below).

-In general, all application materials should be fully completed no later than 30 days before Advance Registration begins.
-Otherwise, the student will be expected to make payment arrangements with the Cashier's Office using personal resources at the time of registration.
 Late aid applications will be processed after registration for aid as it becomes available.
-Each scholarship program has an individual deadline that must be met in order to be considered for an award from that particular scholarship program.
+Each scholarship program has an individual deadline that must be met to be considered for an award from that particular scholarship program.

-A student is NOT considered an independent student just because parents have not included them on their own income tax filing, if parents provide little support, or if a student will be paying for all expenses.
-The information below will list what constitutes an independent student.
-If these do not fit your situation, you will need to file with your parents' information and signature.
+A student is NOT considered an independent student just because parents have not included them on their income tax filing, if parents provide little financial support, or if a student will be paying for all their own expenses.
+The information below lists what constitutes an independent student.
+If these do not fit your situation, you must file with your parents' information and signature.

-To be considered an independent student is one who is at least 24 years of age by January 1, of the award year.
-A student who has not attained this age is also considered to be independent if he/she:
+To be considered an independent student, the student must be at least 24 years old by January 1 of the award year.
+A student who has not attained this age is also considered to be independent if he or she:

 - is married;